swharden/ActiveWindowLogger/README.md

 # <img src='dev/logo/logo.svg' width='36'> Active Window Logger

 **Active Window Logger is a Windows Application that lives in the system tray and monitors computer activity based on active window name.** Many similar projects exist, but this one is open-source and aims to be as minimal as possible to facilitate customization.
+It inspects window titles and tracks mouse movement to evaluate activity, but key presses are never tracked to maximize security and prevent the app from getting falsely flagged as malware.
+This application is a single file and requires no installation.

 **Download:** [ActiveWindowLogger.exe](https://github.com/swharden/ActiveWindowLogger/releases/latest) (Latest Release)